agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 Here are the key details of the above graphs.

 - The time to complete a request is relatively unphased by the growth of the red black tree of free nodes.
-In such a crude graph to small changes in time are hard to observe.
+In such a crude graph, small changes in time are hard to observe.
 - This is what an O(lgN) runtime gets us in terms of how consistently fast it can operate on the tree.
 - We have dropped to a maximum observable request time of just under 0.3 milliseconds compared to 20 milliseconds in a list allocator.